 To summarize at this point, we have a patient with excessive postoperative bleeding and a prolonged aPTT that corrects with normal plasma (a negative inhibitor screen or normal mixing study).
 These results indicate deficiency of one or more clotting factors rather than an inhibitor against a clotting factor.

 At this point what would you check first?

 Factor VIII level was 26% (normal 50-150%).

 What are possible diagnoses?

-What in the history is most helpful in distinguishing between AVWS and Hemophilia A?Click for Answer
+How is the history helpful in distinguishing between hemophilia A and AVWS?Click for Answer

 AVWS, acquired von Willebrand syndrome